 Did you know that you can cut the cost of your food shop by avoiding products that are taxable?

 VAT law is supposed to split your supermarket shop between two categories; essential foods, which are zero-rated so that you don't pay any tax, and luxury foods that will be subject to a 20% tax.

 However, because of the difficulty of deciding what constitutes a luxury item, it's possible to buy very similar products at 20 percent less than others because they are VAT-free.

 For instance, if you buy nuts and raisins from baking aisle rather than health food section, flapjacks instead of cereal bars or tortilla chips instead of potato crisps, you won’t pay tax on your shopping.

-Use a checklist when you go food shopping, but allow yourself one or two impulse treats.
+Always write a shopping list when you go food shopping, but allow yourself one or two impulse treats.
 Restrictive budgeting is like restrictive dieting – neither work well for long.

 If you are looking to cut your food bills, don’t discount the no-frills stores that concentrate on selling good quality produce without fancy packaging, lighting, in-store music, deli counters or bakeries.

 Figures in late 2019 revealed that Aldi and Lidl now account collectively for more than a 14% market share among UK supermarkets.
 These big two budget supermarkets source produce such as cold meats, cheeses and confectionery directly from continental suppliers, and you can often get great quality food for at least a third less than at the big supermarket.

 Not only can you save lots of money, you know exactly what you are eating.
 Some of the healthiest foods are also the cheapest.